 \subsection{Square system formulation}

-In general, the toric slicing system \eqref{equ:toric slicing} (in \cref{def:toric slicing}) is a system of $q + d$ Laurent polynomials in $n$ variables.
-While it is possible to study such systems directly, it is much more convenient to turn such system into square systems.
+The toric slicing system \eqref{equ:toric slicing} (in \Cref{def:toric slicing}) is a system of $q + d$ Laurent polynomials in $n$ variables.
+While it is possible to study it directly, it is much more convenient to turn it into a square system.
 In the following, let $r = n - q$.
-As noted in \Cref{sec: randomization}, without loss of generality, we only need to focus on cases where $n \ge q$, and hence $r \ge 0$.
-From \cref{them:randomization}, we can derive the following result.
+As noted in \Cref{sec: randomization}, we only need to focus on cases where $n \ge q$, and hence $r \ge 0$.
+From \Cref{thm:randomization}, we can derive the following result.